Hello RNAO members,

 Colleagues, we urge you to continue to educate yourself and others on how to diminish the risk of transmission.
 You can see the WHO recommendations for prevention here

-Continue to keep us informed of questions and/or challenges of any kind, and especially shortages of PPE.
-Send these to me at email@example.com.
+Please continue to keep in touch and share questions and/or challenges of any kind, and especially shortages of PPE.
+Send these to me at firstname.lastname@example.org.
 You can also use the health provider hotline and website regarding questions about the outbreak, protocols, preparedness, and more.
 The toll free number is 1-866-212-2272, and the health provider website, updated regularly with useful resources, can be accessed here.
 An important reminder that the health provider website and the toll free number are for you – as a health professional – and not for members of the general public.

 Ontario’s ministry’s public website on the COVID-19 exists to inform the general public – encourage your family and friends to access this public website.
 The WHO has provided an excellent link for you to share with members of the public here.
 RNAO has updated its information page for the public.
 Please share it widely.

-Together, we are and will continue to tackle COVID-19 with the best tools at hand: accurate information, calmness and determination.
+Together, we are and will continue to tackle COVID-19 with the best tools at hand: accurate information, calmness, determination and swift actions.

 Doris Grinspun, RN,MSN, PhD, LLD(hon), Dr(hc), FAAN, O.ONT